awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 ## Footer structure<a name="footer-structure"></a>

 When the [algorithms with signing](algorithms-reference.md) are used, the message format contains a footer\.
-The message footer contains a signature calculated over the message header and body\.
+The message footer contains a [digital signature](concepts.md#digital-sigs) calculated over the message header and body\.
 The following table describes the fields that form the footer\.
 The bytes are appended in the order shown\.
 The message footer structure is the same in message format versions 1 and 2\.

 **Footer Structure**